SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Change_Element_States_Offline.md

    - In the *Elements by Protocol* tab, select the checkboxes in front of the elements for which you want to change the state.
 If you select the checkbox in front of a protocol or protocol version, the state of all elements using that protocol or protocol version will be changed.
 To search for specific items in the tree view, add a search term in the box on the right.

    - From DataMiner 10.0.13 onwards, an option is available to reload the displayed elements, to make sure that any recent changes on the disk are taken into account.
-This *Reload from Disk* option is available via the file menu.
+This *Reload from Disk* (or *Reload from Database via StorageModule*) option is available via the file menu.

 1. Set the target state.
 By default, *Stopped* is selected.